sodiqsanusi/simple_shell/README.md

-The Simple Shell Project for ALX <br>A Collaboration between Ade, and Maimunah
+This is the Simple Shell Project on  ALX <br>A Collaboration between Ade, and Maimunah.